Body Lift Sarasota

 No matter how much exercise one does, or how healthy the diet, it is possible for aging to eventually take toll on the body.
 Excess skin and tissue can begin to sag and stretch around the waistline, thighs, lower back, and buttocks.
 Aside from the normal aging process, other triggers that can result in a laxity of tissues include sun damage, pregnancy, and extreme weight loss.
 The only way to regain a tight, curvaceous figure will be through a surgical intervention.

 The body lift procedure is designed to remove the excess fat and loose skin along the midsection and buttocks.
 The surgeon will not only tighten the tissues, Dr. Kreithen will sculpt the abdomen and provide improved contour to the hips and buttocks.
 The appearance will be improved and skin tone rejuvenated; a natural looking form will be created.

 An ideal candidate for this procedure will be either a man or woman, in generally good health, and preferably a nonsmoker.
 If they are unhappy with the appearance of the stomach, buttocks, lower back, and thighs, and are at a stable weight, the individual may make an excellent candidate.
 This surgery can provide patients with long lasting results, as long as they are committed to a healthy lifestyle and regular exercise.
 It is also normal for the skin to once again lose elasticity as the patient ages.

 Body Lift Procedure:

-Dr. Kreithen performs this procedure at Lakewood Ranch Medical Center.
+Dr. Kreithen performs this procedure.
 Patients will be under general anesthesia, and the procedure can take somewhere between four and six hours to complete.